 Around 1845, Alexander Cartwright published the first known list of rules to meet the demands of the already popular sport.
 Baseball is thought to have evolved from cricket, rounder, and town ball, though the game's exact origins are uncertain.
 Today's rules of baseball have evolved from that initial Cartwright set, and actually are pretty much the same despite some minor alterations.
 Baseball is popular in the Americas and East Asia.
-In Japan, South Korea, Taiwan, the Dominican Republic, Cuba, Panama, and some other countries, baseball is the most popular sport to any extent, making Baseball an International Sport.
+In Japan, South Korea, Taiwan, the Dominican Republic, Cuba, Panama, and some other countries, baseball is the most popular sport to any extent, making it an international sport.

 Although the game of baseball has existed since the 1840s, the first professional team was formed in 1869 by Harry Wright.
 He organized the Cincinnati Red Stockings and took them on a 57-game national tour, during which they were unbeaten.
-The National Association of Professional Baseball Players, following Wright's accomplishment, decided in 1871 to chartered nine teams in eight cities as the first professional league.
-In the 1870s a number of competing leagues formed, including the National League which became the predominant association in later years.
+The National Association of Professional Baseball Players, following Wright's accomplishment, decided in 1871 to charter nine teams in eight cities as the first professional league.
+In the 1870s, a number of competing leagues formed, including the National League, which became the predominant association in later years.

 At Closeout Bats we stock what we sell!
 We have a huge warehouse and are NOT drop shipping bats like many web sites.
 We update inventory and availability on the Web site several times a day as inventory positions change shipping hundreds and hundeds of bats.
 We also sell bats out of our physical store, so sometimes things sell out before we can get them off the Web site.